Lincolnshire & Nottinghamshire Air Ambulance: Operational service

 The charity's management works in collaboration with East Midlands Ambulance Service (EMAS), which requests assistance when a patient requires urgent medical treatment and rapid transfer to a hospital emergency department.
 More seriously injured patients are typically transported to the Queen's Medical Centre in Nottingham or Hull Royal Infirmary, rather than to hospitals in Boston, Grantham, Lincoln or Scunthorpe.

-In November 2013, the service completed its first full night mission, attending the scene and transferring the patient to hospital during the hours of darkness with a single pilot.
+In December 2013, the service completed its first full night mission, attending the scene and transferring the patient to hospital during the hours of darkness.

 The helicopter is fully equipped for night operations, including a searchlight.
 It typically operates between 07:00 and 02:00, with the clinical team responding by critical care car from 02:00 to 07:00.

 In April 2021, a new operational airbase was opened off the A15 Sleaford Road, near RAF Waddington.
 The purpose-built facility includes a helipad and accommodates the charity's critical care cars.

+An operational base at Nottingham (Tollerton) Airport was slated to end after 2025.
+A new helipad project is planned nearby at Edwalton on land donated to the charity.

+Critical care cars

 In September 2020, the charity introduced a specialist critical care car (CCC) in Nottingham.
 The CCC is staffed by HEMS doctors and paramedics and carries the same medical equipment as the charity's helicopter, including a ventilator and advanced medications.
 It provides rapid response to emergencies in Nottingham and the surrounding areas.